yj-jang-98/Faster-packing/README.md

 - `ctrRLWE` [2]:

-- In this example, we use the four-tank system [7] as the plant and an observer-based controller.
+- In this example, we use the four-tank system [7] as the plant and pre-design an observer-based controller.
+Please refer to [8] for more details regarding the setting.

 ---